-- Gently grease an 8x8 baking dish with cooking spray and preheat the oven to 350 degrees F.
+- Gently grease an 8×8 baking dish with cooking spray and preheat the oven to 350 degrees F.

 - Spread the pie filling out in the bottom of the baking dish.
 Sprinkle with the chocolate chips.

-- In a bowl, stir together half of a chocolate cake mix with 3/4 cup soda.
-Stir until mostly combined - it's fine if the mixture is lumpy.
-Spoon batter over the pie filling and spread out evenly.
+- In a medium bowl, stir together half of a chocolate cake mix with 3/4 cup soda.
+Stir until mostly combined – it's fine if the mixture is lumpy, no need to whisk it smooth.
+Pour batter over the pie filling and spread it out evenly.
 Use a spoon or knife to swirl through the batter and pie filling a few times.
 Top with butter slices.

 - Bake for approximately 50-60 minutes, until a toothpick inserted near the center comes out mostly clean.
 Bake a bit shorter for a gooey consistency, or longer for a more cake like consistency.

 - Cool 10-15 minutes before serving.
 Tastes best warm with vanilla ice cream.